dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 # Search Engine Optimization (SEO) Handbook

 **Definition**: In simple terms, SEO consists of the steps and processes undertaken so that the search visibility and ranking of your website by the search engines can be increased.
-In other words, you can use SEO so that your webpage can be shown up in the Search Engine Result Pages (SERPs) in a high rank position, and so your potential customers/stakeholders can find you.
+In other words, you can use SEO so that your webpage can be shown up in the Search Engine Result Pages (SERPs) at a high-rank position, and so your potential customers/stakeholders can find you.

 **Types**: There are two main SEO types: Organic (natural) SEO and Non-organic (paid / artificial) SEO.
 In the former case, you try to increase your organic search results by focusing on factors such as content creation and optimization, keyword research, link building, and meta-tag optimization.
 Whereas via non-organic SEO, you essentially pay for ads such that of Google's pay-per-click (PPC) advertising solution.

-**Comparison**: The main advantages of organic SEO are that you don't have to pay for ads, and that at the same time you attract *relevant* users, i.e. users that are really trying to search for similar content, product, or services of yours.
+**Comparison**: The main advantages of organic SEO are that you don't have to pay for ads and at the same time you attract *relevant* users, i.e. users that are really trying to search for similar content, product, or services of yours.
 On the other hand, by PPC you can see instant results attracting "ready-to-buy" users, however, it might not be a good long-term strategy move.

 <br>